Frequently Asked Questions

 WHAT TIME SHOULD I ARRIVE?

-The ride starts at 9:30 a.m., so arrive an hour earlier or at least with plenty of time to park and hobnob with your friends before we take off for a beautiful day of riding.
+Please get to the Glendale Ridge Vineyard by 8:30 a.m. so you can park, sign your waiver and pick up your raffle tickets before we ride.
+The ride starts at 9:30 a.m., so if you get there with plenty of time to park, you can hobnob with friends before we take off for a beautiful day of riding.

 HOW DO I GET TO THE FUNDO?

-The start and finish of all three rides are at 155 Glendale Rd., Southampton, Mass.
+The start and finish of all rides are at Glendale Ridge Vineyard, 155 Glendale Rd., Southampton, Mass.
 01073.

 who can ride?